AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 - Displaying recent invoices and clinic activity
 - Generating weekly, monthly, and yearly financial reports
 - Searching and filtering clinic records
+- Storing and syncing clinic data through the app backend

 We do not sell, rent, or trade user data or patient data to any third party.

 ## 4. Data Storage

-Data may be stored locally on the user’s device or within the app’s storage system, depending on the app version and configuration.
+The app uses Supabase as a backend service to store and manage app data.

+Information entered in the app, such as patient records, invoices, lab test requests, diagnosis records, and financial reports, may be stored securely in a Supabase database.

+Supabase may process and store this data on secure cloud infrastructure in order to provide database, authentication, storage, and related backend services.

-The user is responsible for maintaining the security of their device and for backing up important data when needed.
+The user is responsible for maintaining the security of their device and account access, and for ensuring that only authorized clinic staff can access the app and its stored data.

 ## 5. Data Sharing

-The app does not automatically share user or patient data with any third party.
+The app does not automatically share user or patient data with unrelated third parties for advertising or marketing purposes.

 The app may allow the user to manually share invoices or reports through device sharing options such as messaging apps, email, or printing services.
 Any such sharing is performed only by the user’s action and responsibility.

+Data may also be processed by Supabase as a backend service provider in order to operate the app’s database and related features.

 ## 6. App Permissions